-- Max Surface Size: The maximum element surface size the size function returns to the surface mesher.
+- Max Surface Size: The maximum element surface size the size function returns to the surface meshes.

 - Max Tet Size: The maximum element size the size function returns to the mesher.

-- Growth Rate: Defines the growth of mesh elements in each succesive layers.
-For example if you enter the value of 1.5, the size will be grown 50% in each layers.
+- Growth Rate: Defines the growth of mesh elements in each successive layer.
+For example, if you enter the value of 1.5, the size will be grown 50% in each layer.